 Robbers Roost provides an alternative route from the west side of the range.
 To get there you will have to take the Inkom exit from 1-15.
 Drive through town and go south under the freeway until you reach US-91.
 Drive on this road north until you see a sign for Forest Road 035 Robbers Roost.
 Take this road and drive to the end.
 It is about five miles distance just to get to the saddle between Snow Peak and Haystack Mountain.
 From here you can climb up the south ridge of the mountain.

 Robbers Roost is the western approach route.
 To get there you will have to take the Inkom exit from 1-15.
 Drive through town and go south under the freeway until you reach US-91.
 Drive on this road north until you see a sign for Forest Road 035 Robbers Roost.
 Take this road and drive to the end.
 It is a 5 mile hike just to get to the saddle between Haystack Mountain and Snow Peak.
 From here you can climb up the north ridge of the mountain.
-It is covered in trees but is not difficult to follow.
+This is a forested ridgeline but is not difficult to follow.

-The east side of the mountain is accessed from the Pebble Creek Road off of US-34.
+The east side of the mountain is accessed from the Pebble Creek Road off of US-34 not far from Lava Hot Springs.
 Drive down the road until you see a dirt road signed as Pebble Creek heading west.
 Follow this road for many miles toward the mountain.
-Don’t drive all the way to Big Springs Campground.
+Don't drive all the way to the Big Springs Campground.
 There will be a few side roads that branch off from the main road.
 There is a bridge that goes over the creek on one of these side roads.
 Turn here on this high clearance dirt road.
 It makes a couple switchbacks up the mountainside.
 Follow this road to the end near a turn around parking area.
-Haystack Mountain will be to the west of the trailhead.
-It is most easily climbed by ascending to the saddle between Snow Peak and Haystack and then up the north ridge.
+Haystack Mountain will be to the southwest of the trailhead.
+It is most easily climbed by ascending to the saddle between Haystack Mountain and Snow Peak and then up the north ridge.

 The Southern Peaks are located south of the town of Lava Hot Springs.
 There are few trails but many dirt roads in this part of the range.
 Many of these roads are not suitable for passenger vehicles.
 For that reason, the mountains are not climbed often except by hunters or ATV’s.
 The highest mountains reach over 9,000 feet and provide a great view of the surrounding area.